MilesRayne/MilesRayne/README.md

 # Hi, I'm Miles! 👋
-My actual name is Miloš Rajković, but years of gaming taught me that Miles Rayne is way easier to use and remember.
+My actual name is Miloš, but years of gaming taught me that Miles is way easier to use and remember for most people.
 Call me whatever you prefer, really!
 ## 🚀 About Me
 I'm a Full Stack Engineer, currently working as an Assistant Back End Team Lead at [Blinking](https://blinking.id).
 I also work part-time as a Full Stack Engineer at [ProudSourceIT](https://proudsourceit.com/).